 Bird of paradise plants (Stelitzia reginae) are quickly becoming a popular houseplant and for good reason.
 The blooms of a bird of paradise plant are bright, unusual and lovely.
-But if you choose to grow a bird of paradise as a houseplant, you have to remember that the bird of paradise’s natural habitat is outside in a tropical sunny environment.
+If you choose to grow a bird of paradise as a houseplant, remember that the bird of paradise’s natural habitat is outside in a tropical sunny environment.
 This means that bird of paradise plants have a few special needs.

 Bird of Paradise Houseplant Care

 First, know that bird of paradise plants need plenty of direct sunlight.
-Ideally, your bird of paradise plant needs at least 5-6 hours of full sun.
+Ideally, your bird of paradise plant needs at least five to six hours of full sun.
 If you are not able to provide that kind of sun exposure through the natural light of windows in your house, you may want to consider supplementing your plant’s light intake with an artificial light.

 If you are unsure that your bird of paradise is getting enough sunlight, it is very easy to determine.
 When bird of paradise plants are not getting sufficient light, their leaves will curl in while still remaining green.
 Not enough light will also decrease how often the plant blooms.